 Eligibility

-2. Half of the amount of the awards will be distributed upon the announcement of the winners, the other half after the presentations in the research showcase.
+- Half of the amount of the awards will be distributed upon the announcement of the winners, the other half after the presentation of research findings, which will either appear as an article for the Lang Center’s Forbes column or other approved showcase platform in the spring of 2025

 2022 Fellowship Recipients